microsoft/nni/docs/source/feature_engineering/gbdt_selector.rst

 Usage
 ^^^^^

-First you need to install dependency:
+First you need to install the dependency:

 .. code-block:: bash